fenicXs/Sorghum-Crop-Disease-Detection-and-Segmentation-system-for-damage-severity-estimation/README.md

 # Crop Disease Detection and Segmentation for damage severity estimation

-## :warning: Proceed to respective Folders for Results visualization
+## :warning: Proceed to respective Folders for Results visualization :warning:

 ### Contact
 For questions or collaboration, please contact: